 Inspections within Industry

-This page enables the user to search for OSHA enforcement inspections within a specified industry group.
-Information may also be obtained for a specified inspection or inspections within a specified establishment.
-See also search parameter instructions.
+Use OSHA’s Inspections within Industry search to search for OSHA enforcement inspections within a specified industry group.
+You can also search for a specific inspection or inspections within a specified establishment.

 The Integrated Management Information System (IMIS) was designed as an information resource for in-house use by OSHA staff and management, and by state agencies which carry out federally-approved OSHA programs.
 Access to this OSHA work product is being afforded via the Internet for the use of members of the public who wish to track OSHA interventions at particular work sites or to perform statistical analyses of OSHA enforcement activity.
 It is critical that users of the data understand several aspects of the system in order to accurately use the information.

 The source of the information in the IMIS is the local federal or state office in the geographical area where the activity occurred.
 Information is entered as events occur in the course of agency activities.
 Until cases are closed, IMIS entries concerning specific OSHA inspections are subject to continuing correction and updating, particularly with regard to citation items, which are subject to modification by amended citations, settlement agreements, or as a result of contest proceedings.
 THE USER SHOULD ALSO BE AWARE THAT DIFFERENT COMPANIES MAY HAVE SIMILAR NAMES AND CLOSE ATTENTION TO THE ADDRESS MAY BE NECESSARY TO AVOID MISINTERPRETATION.